eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.02-mDL-rulebook.md

 EC Regulation 2023_127](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A52023PC0127) ( 4<sup>th</sup> Driving License Regulation).
 This
 Regulation specifies that mDLs shall comply with the ISO/IEC 18013-5 standard.
 It does not mention any other standards, in particular not
 \[SD JWT\].
-Consequently, mDLs issued to an EUDI Wallet instance SHALL NOT be implemented as \[SD JWT\]-compliant document.
+Consequently, mDLs issued to an EUDI Wallet Instance SHALL NOT be implemented as \[SD JWT\]-compliant document.
 This document therefore specifies only an ISO/IEC 18013-5 compliant encoding.